K8TIY/NASummaries/README.md

 Philosophy
 --------

-I play be a few loose rules, and am not particularly dogmatic about enforcing them.
+I play by a few loose rules, and am not particularly dogmatic about enforcing them.
 They are:

 1. The one I am fairly strict on is to keep my voice out of the summary.